-Performance of Indian Mustard (Brassica juncea) Varieties at Varying Fertility Schedules under Late sown Irrigated Conditions of Jammu
+Performance of Indian Mustard (Brassica juncea) Varieties at Varying Fertility Schedules under Late Sown Irrigated Conditions of Jammu

 Abstract

-The present investigation entitled “Performance of Indian Mustard (Brassica juncea) varieties at varying fertility schedules under late sown irrigated conditions of Jammu region” was conducted at the Research Farm, Division of Agronomy, Sher-e- Kashmir University of Agricultural Sciences and Technology of Jammu, during the Rabi, 2020.
+The present investigation, entitled “Performance of Indian Mustard (Brassica juncea) varieties at varying fertility schedules under late sown irrigated conditions of Jammu region”, was conducted at the Research Farm, Division of Agronomy, Sher-e-Kashmir University of Agricultural Sciences and Technology of Jammu, during the Rabi 2020.

-Among the different Mustard varieties RVM-2 though at par with NRCHB 101 resulted in significant increase in yield attributes and yield of Indian mustard than other varieties in comparison.
-FYM was applied two days before sowing.
-Addition of FYM@5 t ha-¹ resulted in improved growth, yield attributes and yield of Indian mustard.
-Application of the nutrients was done as per treatment plan.
+Among the different Mustard varieties, RVM-2, though at par with NRCHB 101, resulted in a significant increase in yield attributes and yield of Indian mustard than other varieties in comparison.
+Application of FYM two days before sowing @5 t ha-¹ resulted in improved growth, yield attributes and yield of Indian mustard.
+Application of the nutrients was done as per the treatment plan.
 The recommended dose of (N: P2O5:K2O:S) as per the treatment plan was 60:30:15:20 kg ha-1, 80:40:20-25 kg ha-1 and 100:50:25:30 kg ha-1.
 Urea, diammonium phosphate, muriate of potash, and gypsum were used as nitrogen, phosphorus, potassium, and sulphur sources, respectively.
-As a basal dose, half of the nitrogen was applied along with the full doses of phosphorus, potassium, and sulphur at the time sowing The remaining nitrogen was used as a top dressing Application of fertilizer dose (N: P2O5:K2O:S) @100:50:25:30 kg ha-1 showed significantly higher growth, yield attributes and yield of Indian mustard which however was found to be at par with fertilizer dose of 80:40:20:25 kg ha-1 (N: P2O5:K2O:S).
-Indian mustard variety RVM-2 in conjunction with application of FYM@ 5t ha-1and fertility level of 80:40:20:25 kg ha-1 (N: P2O5:K2O:S) fetched maximum B: C ratio.
+As a basal dose, half of the nitrogen was applied along with the full doses of phosphorus, potassium, and sulphur at the time of sowing.
+The remaining nitrogen was used as a top dressing.
+Application of fertilizer dose (N: P2O5:K2O:S) @100:50:25:30 kg ha-1 showed significantly higher growth, yield attributes and yield of Indian mustard, which, however, was found to be at par with fertilizer dose of 80:40:20:25 kg ha-1 (N: P2O5:K2O:S).
+Indian mustard variety RVM-2, in conjunction with application of FYM@ 5t ha-1and fertility level of 80:40:20:25 kg ha-1 (N: P2O5:K2O:S), fetched maximum B: C ratio.

 On the basis of one year experiment, it may be concluded that RVM-2 variety in conjunction with application of FYM@ 5t ha-1 and fertilizer does of 80:40:20:25 kg ha-1 (N:P2O5:K2O:S) gave maximum B:C ratio (2.65) and hence can be recommended for higher growth, yield of Indian Mustard under late sown conditions of Jammu Region.

-Key words: Indian mustard, Growth, Yield, Varieties, FYM, Fertility does, Oil content
+Keywords: Indian mustard, Growth, Yield, Varieties, FYM, Fertility does, Oil content

 Introduction

 India is a major producer of oilseed crops worldwide.
-Of the nine oilseed crops cultivated in the country, seven are used for edible oils, soybean, groundnut, rapeseed-mustard, sunflower, sesame, safflower, and niger, while two are used for non-edible oils, namely castor and linseed.
+Of the nine oilseed crops cultivated in the country, seven are used for edible oils, namely soybean, groundnut, rapeseed-mustard, sunflower, sesame, safflower, and niger, while two are used for non-edible oils, namely castor and linseed.
 Mustard is one of the earliest recorded spices, dating back to approximately 3000 BC (Mehra, 1968).
 In 2019–2020, the global area, production, and yield of rapeseed-mustard were 35.95 million hectares, 71.49 million tonnes, and 1,990 kg per hectare, respectively.
-India is the third-largest producer of rapeseed-mustard in the world (Rai et al., 2016).
+India is the third-largest producer of rapeseed and mustard in the world (Rai et al., 2016).
 The area under rapeseed-mustard cultivation in India increased from 6.12 million hectares in 2018–19 to 6.86 million hectares in 2019–20 (Anonymous, 2021).
-India currently contributes 19.29 percent of the global acreage and 11.12 percent of global production of rapeseed-mustard.
-In Jammu & Kashmir, the productivity of rapeseed-mustard is 6.98 quintals per hectare, accounting for 37.72 percent of the global average productivity and 67.85 percent of the national average (Kumar et al., 2018).
+India currently contributes 19.29 per cent of the global acreage and 11.12 per cent of the global production of rapeseed-mustard.
+In Jammu & Kashmir, the productivity of rapeseed-mustard is 6.98 quintals per hectare, accounting for 37.72 per cent of the global average productivity and 67.85 per cent of the national average (Kumar et al., 2018).